What Do You Do As a Pickleball Teaching Professional?

 How Do You Protect the Safety of Players?

-I’ve been fortunate to secure teaching and coaching privileges at the Birch Bay Activity Center as well as on a private court at Lake Whatcom in Bellingham, Washington.
-I also coach pickleball at clubs or facilities where members are permitted to invite me in as their guest.
+I provide programs, private lessons, and Coach Mark training sessions at the Birch Bay Activity Center in Birch Bay, Washington where I’m the Pickleball Teaching Pro.
+I also teach, coach, and train with clients at a private court in Bellingham, Washington.
+I also coach at clubs or facilities where members are permitted to invite me in as their guest.

 What is Your Coaching Philosophy and Model?

-My coaching philosophy is “Play Low and Slow.”
+My coaching philosophy is “Play Slower and Lower.”
 My coaching model is summarized by “Control Plus Consistency Equals Confidence.”
 I also have a value proposition: “I’ll Get You Ready for the Next Level”.

 Why Should I Hire You as My Coach?